Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Introduction

-In short, powerful as DRL is, it is still far from energy-efficient learning in biological agents.
-During learning from the interaction with the environment, biological agents typically exhibit ultra-low energy consumption~\cite{8,9,10}.
-Recent research has shown that the biological brain can perform complex calculations with only 20 watts of energy~\cite{11,12}.
-The energy consumption existing computing systems require to achieve the same task is often at least an order of magnitude higher~\cite{13}.
-While it is still not completely understood how biological agents learn so efficiently, we believe that the integration of spiking communication between neurons and biologically-plausible synaptic plasticity plays a fundamental role.
+In summary, despite its power, DRL is still far from being energy-efficient compared to the learning mechanism of biological agents.
+During learning from environmental interaction, biological agents typically exhibit ultra-low energy consumption \cite{salem2018biological, blanchini2011structurally, whitacre2012biological}.
+Recent studies have shown that the biological brain can perform complex calculations with only 20 watts of energy \cite{attwell2001energy, howarth2012updated}, while existing computing systems often require at least an order of magnitude higher energy consumption to achieve the same task \cite{cox2014neural}.
+Although it is not yet fully understood how biological agents learn so efficiently, we believe that the integration of spiking communication between neurons and biologically-plausible synaptic plasticity plays a fundamental role.

-Following this biological intuition, we optimize a spiking policy network (SPN) by using a gradient-free genetic algorithm (GA) as an energy-efficient alternative to DRL.
-Specifically, our SPN, used to infer actions from the state observations, draws inspiration from the biological sensorimotor neuron pathway found in insects~\cite{14,15}.
-Neurons in the SPN communicate via event-based binary spikes, which can reduce inference energy consumption.
-To reduce optimization energy consumption, we design a gradient-free optimization paradigm based on GA, directly conducting SPNs search.
-Furthermore, in previous methods, optimizing a policy network is synonymous with tuning its synaptic weights.
-By contrast, we highlight the viewpoint of synaptic connection tuning.
-Inspired by biological research, the brain forms memories by forming new synaptic connections and rewires these connections based on new experiences~\cite{16,17,18}, we only tune the synaptic connections of the SPN to solve given tasks without any synaptic weights tuning.
+Drawing on biological intuition, we propose an energy-efficient alternative to DRL by optimizing a spiking policy network (SPN) using a gradient-free genetic algorithm (GA).
+Our SPN, which is used to infer actions from state observations, is inspired by the biological sensorimotor neuron pathway found in insects \cite{bidaye2018six, chen2022deep}.
+The neurons in the SPN communicate via event-based binary spikes, which can reduce inference energy consumption.
+To reduce the optimization energy consumption, we design a gradient-free optimization paradigm based on GA, which directly conducts a SPN search.
+Furthermore, we highlight the importance of synaptic connection tuning as opposed to solely tuning synaptic weights, which is the traditional approach to optimizing a policy network.
+Inspired by biological research, where the brain forms memories by forming new synaptic connections and rewiring existing ones based on new experiences \cite{black1990learning, dayan2011neuroplasticity, kleim2002motor}, we only tune the synaptic connections of the SPN to solve specific tasks, without adjusting the synaptic weights.

-Our main contributions can be summarized as follow:
+Our main contributions can be summarized as follows:

-\begin{itemize} \item Following biological intuition, we construct a biological-inspired SPN optimized by a gradient-free GA as an energy-efficient alternative to DRL.
+\begin{itemize} \item Conventional DRL algorithms are computationally expensive and become more so as task complexity increases.
+To address this issue, we construct a biology-inspired SPN optimized by a gradient-free GA, providing an energy-efficient alternative to DRL.
+Our approach is innovative and significant for energy-efficient computation in the RL field, where the GA algorithm can replace big memory buffers to achieve a similar independent identically distributed distribution of training data.